AgileLatvia/agiledayriga/README.md

 This change will affect both menu and `sitemap.xml`.

 - If done right when you browse http://127.0.0.1:4000/events/2016/index.html you should see the copy of recent conference.
+## Deployment
+It is done from netlify.com account details are available in reg file.

 ## Step 1
 Let's start with preparing our website for the new conference.